 4. Really sweet moments can happen while your children are both nursing.

 There are some precious moments I remember from tandem nursing my children.
 There were times when my toddler would hold the baby’s hand.

 Occasionally, my toddler would rub the little one’s back as they nursed.

 But then there were other times.
 When one sibling wanted to stake a claim on mom and the na-nas, she would shove the other’s face away.
-No one got hurt, and it was kind of funny.
+Fortunately, no one got hurt, and these interactions were kind of funny to watch.

 5. Tandem nursing can cause nursing aversion with your oldest child, but not the youngest.